prasanna3000/MongoDB-Authentication-Authorization/index.md

 After creating/editing this file.
 Shut down the MongoDb and start again.
 When it starts, it asks for Authentication.
 So be sure to create users before enabling the security flag.
-To shut down the Mongodb `mongo admin --port 27001 --eval "db.shitdownServer()"`
+To shut down the Mongodb `mongo admin --port 27001 --eval "db.shutdownServer()"`

 2. Update the Configuration
 `mongod -f mongod.conf`